-- Learn that self-esteem is a natural state created from the SPARK inside us all. - Differentiate between self-esteem and self-image. - Understand that only personal thinking can cover up natural self-esteem. - Link how self-evaluation limits the ability of the SPARK to shine through.
+- Learn that self-esteem is a natural state created from the SPARK in us all. - Differentiate between self-esteem and self-image. - Understand that only personal thinking can cover up natural self-esteem. - Link how self-evaluation limits your capacity for the SPARK to shine through.